 "What do you want to frighten me for?" asked Sherlock, seemingly referring to their surprised expressions even though he wasn't looking at them.
 "I suppose you imagine that I have turned to sentimentalism and wrote all about my affections for you two should something happen to me."

-"To be honest, I would be surprised if that were the case," said Hermione.
+"To be honest, not really.
+I would be surprised if that were the case," said Hermione.

 "Not more surprised than I would, but do treat that manuscript as affectively as you would if they were my dying message to you—that just might turn out to be the case though, as I'm not overly optimistic about my chances."